The transmission spectrum of the potentially rocky planet L 98-59 c: Introduction

-The Transiting Exoplanet Survey Satellite (TESS) was designed to discover small planets orbiting bright, nearby stars \citep{Ricker2015}, and a number of TESS discoveries are already targets for JWST Cycle 1 observations.
-Among the most compelling TESS-discovered targets are the planets orbiting L~98-59, a bright ($H$=7.4~mag), nearby (10.6 pc) M3~dwarf.
+Herein, we present HST spectroscopic observations of a potentially rocky planet, L~98-59~c, with a goal of searching for the presence of an atmosphere.
+This planet was discovered by the Transiting Exoplanet Survey Satellite (TESS), which was designed to discover small planets orbiting bright, nearby stars \citep{Ricker2015}.
+A number of TESS discoveries have already been prioritized for JWST observations, and among the most compelling are the planets orbiting L~98-59, a bright ($H$=7.4~mag), nearby (10.6 pc) M3~dwarf.
 L~98-59 hosts three transiting planets \citep{Kostov2019b}, all of which are smaller than 1.6 R$_\oplus$ with orbital periods shorter than 7.45 days.
 Additionally, there is a fourth confirmed planet that does not appear to transit, and a candidate fifth planet that is also non-transiting \citep{Demangeon2021}.
-The three transiting planets (planets b--d) have measured masses of 0.40$\pm$0.14 M$_\oplus$, 2.2$\pm$0.3 M$_\oplus$, and 1.9$\pm$0.3 M$_\oplus$, and radii of 0.85$\pm$0.06 R$_\oplus$, 1.4$\pm$0.1 R$_\oplus$, and 1.5$\pm$0.1 R$_\oplus$ \citep{Kostov2019b,Cloutier2019, Demangeon2021}, confirming the bulk terrestrial composition of L~98-59~c and alluding to a significant gaseous envelope for L~98-59~d.
-The two outer transiting planets are prime targets for atmosphere characterization because they have some of the highest transmission spectroscopy metric and emission spectroscopy metric \citep{Kempton2018, pidhoro} values of any small planet.
+The three transiting planets (planets b--d) have measured masses of 0.40$\pm$0.14 M$_\oplus$, 2.2$\pm$0.3 M$_\oplus$, and 1.9$\pm$0.3 M$_\oplus$, and radii of 0.85$\pm$0.06 R$_\oplus$, 1.4$\pm$0.1 R$_\oplus$, and 1.5$\pm$0.1 R$_\oplus$ \citep{Kostov2019b,Cloutier2019, Demangeon2021}, confirming the bulk terrestrial composition of L~98-59~b and L~98-59~c and alluding to a significant gaseous envelope for L~98-59~d.
+The two outer transiting planets (planets c and d) are prime targets for atmosphere characterization because they have some of the highest transmission spectroscopy metric and emission spectroscopy metric \citep{Kempton2018, pidhoro} values of any small planet.
 L~98-59 provides an excellent opportunity to probe the atmospheres of planets smaller than 1.5 R$_\oplus$ that formed and evolved in the same stellar environment.
-The properties of the star and two inner planets are summarized in Table~\ref{tab:l98_lit}.